Copper CRM Review 2022: The Summary Box

 Consultants need a simple tool that can organize their clients’ information.
 Copper CRM’s features are perfect for consultants.
 You can build relationships with your clients, generate leads, update your contacts, nurture your leads, and even manage their customer relationships.

 Copper CRM has affordable pricing.
 Starting from as little as $23 a month, paid annually, you can get its Basic subscription plan which comes with full integration with the Google Workspace.

 You also get a 14-day free trial to experience the software before moving to paid options.
 Here are the paid plans we’ll discuss in this review.

-The Basic plan is billed at $29/user per month, paid monthly, and $25/user per month, annually.
+The Basic plan is billed at $29/user per month, paid monthly, and $23/user per month, paid annually.

 This plan is suitable for small organizations looking for light CRM software, especially those that rely on Google Workspace.

 This is the plan that is the most popular among Copper users.
 It costs $69/user per month if you pay monthly or $59/user per month, annually.

 This plan is best for growing businesses as it comes with the full functions of a CRM, including workflow automation.
 Besides Google applications, it provides integration with other tools as well.
 These include: